unswo/biohackathon_2025/GRN_project/plan.md

 * Work through basic tutorial ✔️

-* (assuming scenic+) prepare pycistopic object from existing muon object. ❎ Created from fragments instead.
+* (assuming scenic+) prepare pycistopic object from existing muon object. ❎ Created from fragments instead ✔️

 * Query resolution that GRNs reflect - cell level or cell type level?
 Presumably runs on an aggregate of cells - would it be better to use cell annotations/leiden/both? ◻️

-* Generate cisTarget database - tutorial ✔️ - actual data ◻️
+* Generate cisTarget database - tutorial ✔️ - actual data ✔️

 * Generate config (yaml) file ✔️